qygoh/PUI2018_qg412/HW5_qg412/README.md

 # Assignment 4
-On.
 The main file for this assignment is _Assignment 4_qg412_.

 ### What I did
+1) Downloaded data from Citibike 2016, for two months, Jan and July to try to account for seasonality
+2) CLEANED THE DATA so that I can run the 3 required correlation test
+3) Wrote null hypothesis for the 3 tests ran and analyszed the results.

 ### Groups and my contribution
-This was hard. still working on it.
+This was hard :( MANY THOUSAND TRILLION THANKS to Vaidehi @vvt221 and Rachel @rms818 for sharing their codes with me, especially for the extra credits portions because I got lost halfway.
+I did try my best to do the mandatory parts myself, hence this notebook was kind of messy.